borela/naomi/README.md

 * Different scopes for extended class and implemented interfaces.
 * Different scopes for private and protected modifiers.

+#### MQL4

+* Different scopes for decimal, floating point and hexadecimal literal.
+* Different scopes for RGB literal.
+* Alternating scopes for escaped characters.

 ## Installation

 #### Package Control